 We value your input.
-We would like to hear from you with any comments or ideas that will help us improve the quality of service we bring you.
+We appreciate any comments or suggestions that will help us improve the quality of our services.

 Harvard Pilgrim Health Care Member Services Department 1 Wellness Way Canton, MA 02021 Phone: 1-877-907-4742 www.harvardpilgrim.org